CODATA-RDA-DataScienceSchools/Materials/docs/DataSanJose2019/CI/02-OurJobManager.md

 This exercise should help you understand the basics of how Condor is installed, what Condor processes (a.k.a. daemons) are running, and what they do.

 ## Login to the Condor submit computer
-Before you start, make sure you are logged into `user-training.osgconnect.net`
+Before you start, make sure you are logged into `training.osgconnect.net`

 ```
 $ hostname
 training.osgconnect.net
 ```

-You should have been given your name and password when you arrived this afternoon.
+You should have been given your username and password when you arrived this afternoon.
 If you don't know them, talk to Rob.

 ## Looking at our Condor installation